 When I was growing up, I LOVED magic.
 The problem was… Hollywood didn’t.

 Growing up in suburban Pennsylvania, the only magic that made it on primetime TV was the annual David Copperfield special.
-Aside from David (and the occasional Johnny Carson magician guest), the world of network television ignored magic completely.
+Aside from David (and the occasional Johnny Carson magician guest), network television ignored magic completely.

 Today we live in a completely different world.
 These days, primetime TV, both cable and network, is FILLED with magic.
 In fact, there’s more magic on television in 2014 than at any time in history.

 Critics called it the “Year of the Magician”

 A fantastic Penn & Teller-hosted magic contest on the CW.
 IMDB